 Central Italy- Rome, Bologna and Emilia-Romagna

 Called “La Grassa” (the fat one), Bologna is known for its fantastically rich cuisine.
-Many of the sauces used to accompany the different pastas are cream based.
-Spaghetti Bolognese comes from Bologna and other unique products form Emilia Romagna include Balsamic Vinegars from Modena, cured and air dried Parma Ham (Prosciutto) from Parma (traditionally served with figs), Parmesan cheese (Parmigiano Reggiano, also from the town of Parma) and a slew of Salami varieties.
-Lambrusco wine also comes form the area, and while only the cheap Lambrusco was exported for years, in Italy you can find some delicious examples of the dry red Lambrusco, which cuts into the rich cream sauces from the area, perfectly.
-Rome’s most famous dish would probably be the Spaghetti alla Carbonara, which pairs perfectly with the light, unpretentious Frascati white wines made outside Rome.
-Carciofi alla Romana (Artichokes prepared with mint and parsley) and “Coda alla Vaccinara” (an Oxtail soup made with wine, celery, onions, etc, very wintery) and the Bucatini all’ Amatriciana (Bucatini pasta prepared with bacon and tomatoes), are all classic Roman dishes.
+Many of the sauces used to accompany the different kinds of pasta are cream-based.
+Spaghetti Bolognese comes from Bologna and other unique products from Emilia Romagna include Balsamic Vinegar from Modena, cured and air-dried Parma Ham (Prosciutto) from Parma (traditionally served with figs), Parmesan cheese (Parmigiano Reggiano, also from the town of Parma) and a slew of Salami varieties.
+Lambrusco wine also comes from the area, and while only the cheap Lambrusco was exported for years, in Italy you can find some delicious examples of the dry red Lambrusco, which cuts into the rich cream sauces from the area, perfectly.
+Rome’s most famous dish would probably be the Spaghetti Alla Carbonara, which pairs perfectly with the light, unpretentious Frascati white wines made outside Rome.
+Carciofi Alla Romana (Artichokes prepared with mint and parsley) and “Coda Alla Vaccinara” (an Oxtail soup made with wine, celery, onions, etc, very wintery) and the Bucatini all’ Amatriciana (Bucatini pasta prepared with bacon and tomatoes), are all classic Roman dishes.

 Liguria – Cinque Terre and Genova

-The cuisine in Liguria is 100% Mediterranean, bursting with fresh flavours, healthy seafood, extra virgin Olive Oils and most famously, Pesto.
+The cuisine in Liguria is 100% Mediterranean, bursting with fresh flavors, healthy seafood, extra virgin Olive Oils and most famously, Pesto.
 Pesto hails from the town of Genova and Pesto Genovese is the best there is.
 It’s made with basil, pine nuts, Pecorino cheese, garlic and copious amounts of good olive oil.
 It usually accompanies that other great Ligurian invention- Gnocchi.
 Gnocchi is a delicious dish made with potato flour and rolled into little balls and topped with various sauces, pesto being the most famous combination.
-Liguria is also well know for Focaccia, the wonderful flat bread available in every supermarket from Paris to Tokyo nowadays.
-These breads tend top be flavoured with Fennel, Rosemary, olive oil and/or garlic.
-Farinata, is a typical Italian Mediterranean dish, a little chick pea (garbanzo) tartlet.
+Liguria is also well known for Focaccia, the wonderful flatbread available in every supermarket from Paris to Tokyo nowadays.
+These bread tend to be flavored with Fennel, Rosemary, olive oil and/or garlic.
+Farinata, is a typical Italian Mediterranean dish, a little chickpea (garbanzo) tartlet.
 The local wines are mainly white and are grown on treacherously steep slopes that have to be harvested by hand.
-Vermentino and Pigato are the main white wines and a light red made with Ormeasco (Dolcetto) is produced on the Italian Riviera.
+Vermentino and Pigato are the main white wines and a light red made with Ormeasco (Dolcetto) produced on the Italian Riviera.

 The lovely region of Umbria, right below Tuscany, is most famous for it’s “Baci” chocolates, which come from the pretty, historic university town of Perugia.
 Umbria’s cuisine is fantastic as it is simply fresh and natural, with quality ingredients like good meats, truffles (black truffles here, as opposed to the white truffles of Piedmont) and a multitude of cheeses.
-Very good cured hams are made from the town of Norcia in the Valnerina sub region.
-Umbria’s most famous product besides the Baci chocolates are the Black Truffles, “Scorzone” from Norcia and Spoleto.
+Very good cured hams are made from the town of Norcia in the Valnerina sub-region.
+Umbria’s most famous product besides the Baci chocolates is the Black Truffle, “Scorzone” from Norcia and Spoleto.
 80% of Italian Truffle production actually takes place in Umbria.
 The pasta dishes of Umbria are similar to Tuscany, many of them made with egg.
-Taglietelle is big here and often prepared with goose based sauces.
-Beans, as in Tuscany, are common and classic dishes include: like “Pasta e Fagioli” (heavy dish made with pasta, beans and pork) and “Scafata” ( a wintery soup made with lentils from the town of Norcia).
-While Liguria has “Focaccia”, Umbria boasta its own flat bread called “Torta al Testo” made with flour, olive oil, etc and cooked in interesting marble stoves in wood fired ovens.
-They are then stuffed with sausage, herbs, etc. the nearby Trasimeno Lake provides the region with plenty of freshly caught fish such as carp, eel, perch and trout.
-Excellent white wines are produced in Umbria, in Orvieto, in semi sweet style (“Amabile”) and “Secco” (dry).
+Tagliatelle is big here and often prepared with goose based sauces.
+Beans, as in Tuscany, are common and classic dishes include italista e Fagioli” (a heavy dish made with pasta, beans, and pork) and “Scafata” ( a wintery soup made with lentils from the town of Norcia).
+While Liguria has “Focaccia”, Umbria boasts its own flatbread called “Torta al Testo” made with flour, olive oil, etc and cooked in interesting marble stoves in wood-fired ovens.
+They are then stuffed with sausage, herbs, etc. the nearby Trasimeno Lake provides the region with plenty of freshly caught fish such as carp, eel, perch, and trout.
+Excellent white wines are produced in Umbria, in Orvieto, in semi-sweet style (“Amabile”) and “Secco” (dry).